awsdocs/aws-javascript-developer-guide-v2/using-lambda-function-prep.md

 The Lambda function generates three random results, one for each slot wheel in the game\.
 For each result, the Lambda function calls the Amazon DynamoDB table to retrieve the file name of the result graphic\.
 Once all three results are determined and their matching graphic URLs are retrieved, the result information is returned to the browser script for showing the result\.

-The Node\.js code needed for the Lambda function is provided in the `slotsassets.zip` archive file that you downloaded from the [code example archive on GitHub](https://github.com/aws-doc-sdk-examples/javascript/example_code/lambda/tutorial/slotassets.zip )\.
+The Node\.js code needed for the Lambda function is provided in the `slotassets.zip` archive file that you downloaded from the [code example archive on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/lambda/tutorial/slotassets.zip)\.
 You must edit this code to use it in your Lambda function\.
 Completing this portion of the application requires you to do these things:
 + Edit the Node\.js code used by the Lambda function\.
 + Compress the Node\.js code into a \.zip archive file that you then upload to the Amazon S3 bucket used by the application\.
 + Edit the Node\.js setup script for creating the Lambda function\.